 URL Based Connections and How to set up Cluster Name (FQDN)

-The Fully Qualified Domain Name (FQDN) is the unique cluster identifier that enables clients to connect to the different components that are part of the Redis Enterprise Pack (RP).
-The FQDN is a crucial component of the high-availability mechanism in RP because it is used by the internal DNS to enable the automatic and transparent failover of nodes, databases shards, and endpoints, by automatically updating their IP addresses.
+The Fully Qualified Domain Name (FQDN) is the unique cluster identifier that enables clients to connect to the different components that are part of the Redis Enterprise Software (RS).
+The FQDN is a crucial component of the high-availability mechanism in RS because it is used by the internal DNS to enable the automatic and transparent failover of nodes, databases shards, and endpoints, by automatically updating their IP addresses.
 For additional details on these components and their roles, refer to System architecture.

 You have two options for naming the cluster FQDN: